 - For our statewide Bike/Walk Summit, manage relationships and advertising for sponsors acquired by the Executive Director.

-- For our annual bike ride fundraising event, Festivelo, assist the ED in serving as the volunteer manager during this 4 day ride in November.
-Participate in coordinated planning meetings, utilizing the robust, online registration and volunteer management website and app from years past.
-This ride has the benefit of solid volunteers, good vibes, and leadership that returns annually.
+- For our annual bike ride fundraising event, Festivelo, assist the ED in serving as the volunteer manager for this 4 day ride in November, which benefits from the structure of long standing volunteers and a robust, online event management system.

 Policy and Statewide Advocacy